ChrisGrant/FirstSquadron/blog/blog.md

 -	**Debugging Collisions**

 	One of the most time consuming things when creating the game was debugging collisions between `SKPhysicsBody` objects.
 The first step is ensuring you have set the correct `categoryBitMask` on the objects when you create them, and that they have the correct `contactTestBitMask` too.
 A `SKPhysicsBody` won't collide with any object that isn't specified in it's `contactTestBitMask`.
 Also be sure to check *both* bodies of a `SKPhysicsContact`.
 They aren't guaranteed to be in any particular order.

+If you have noticed any issues with the app or want to help develop it further, please raise an issue or create a pull request over at [GitHub](https://github.com/ChrisGrant/FirstSquadron, "GitHub").